andyvand/UltraDefrag/trunk/src/lua5.1/Readme.txt

 os.shellexec(path, action)
     Performs an operation of a specified file.
-If this function fails it returns an error code which is always less than or equal to 32.
+If this function fails it returns an error code, which is always less than or equal to 32, and a string describing the error.
     Read MSDN article on ShellExecute for details.

 The lua.build file is included to produce Lua modules for three processor architectures (i386, amd64 and ia64) during the automatic UltraDefrag